National Health Service (England): Sale of data

-Surgery

-Waiting times for routine surgery have fallen substantially since 2000.
-As of July 2019, the median wait for planned care in England is under 8 weeks.
-The number of people waiting over 12 months has fallen from over 200,000 in the 1980s to under 2000 in 2019.
-However the number of patients on the waiting list has risen recently as constrained funding, hospital beds and staffing growth has not kept up with increasing patient need.

 Smoking cessation

-Smoking is the greatest cause of avoidable illness and death in England, and costs the NHS £2.5 billion a year and the economy £11bn.
-Public Health England (PHE) states that one in four hospital patients smoke tobacco products, higher than the proportion in the general population, and smoking causes 96,000 deaths per year in England and twenty times the number of smoking related illnesses.
+Smoking is the greatest cause of avoidable illness and death in England and costs the NHS £2.5 billion a year and the economy £11bn.
+Public Health England (PHE) states that one in four hospital patients smoke tobacco products, higher than the proportion in the general population, and smoking causes 96,000 deaths per year in England and twenty times the number of smoking-related illnesses.
 PHE wants hospitals to help smokers quit.
-Few patients who smoke are referred to a hospital or community based cessation programme.
-During their hospital stay, over a quarter of patients were not asked if they smoke and nearly three quarters of smokers were not asked if they wanted to stop.
-PHE states smoking patients should be offered specialised help to stop and nicotine replacement therapy.
+Few patients who smoke are referred to a hospital or community-based cessation program.
+During their hospital stay, over a quarter of patients were not asked if they smoked and nearly three-quarters of smokers were not asked if they wanted to stop.
+PHE states smoking patients should be offered specialized help to stop nicotine replacement therapy.
 Frank Ryan, a psychologist said, "It's really about refocusing our efforts and motivating our service users and staff to quit.
-And of course, whatever investment we make in smoking cessation programmes, there's a payback many times more in terms of the health benefits and even factors such as attendance at work, because it's workers who smoke [who] tend to have more absent spells from work."
+And of course, whatever investment we make in smoking cessation programs, there's a payback many times more in terms of the health benefits and even factors such as attendance at work, because it's workers who smoke [who] tend to have more absent spells from work."
 The numbers of smokers getting help to quit has fallen due to cuts in funding for smoking cessation care, though the National Institute for Health and Care Excellence recommends such help.

+Check-ups

+NHS Health Check is a prevention programme that invites adults without pre-existing health conditions, aged between 40 and 74 in England for a health check-up every five years to screen for key conditions including heart disease, diabetes, kidney disease, and stroke.
+Local authorities are responsible for the commissioning of the programme, with GPs being the most common provider, followed by community outreach and pharmacy providers.